 Your OBT may be making it easier for travelers to select hotels that follow sustainable practices.
 For example, we now have a specially designed badge (a green leaf icon) in our OBT, Neo™, to indicate when a property meets certain environmental standards based on the client’s criteria of what qualifies as a “green” hotel.
 Clients can configure the tool to display hotel options with the badge to help travelers make better-informed choices.

-Neo also has a filter that enables users to search for air and rail tickets based on carbon emissions.
+Our Neo travel and expense management tool also has a filter that enables users to search for air and rail tickets based on carbon emissions.
 The filter factors distance and cabin class to assess the emissions level for a particular trip option.
 Users can also combine the emissions filter with other criteria – for instance, selecting the lowest-emission option under a certain cost level.

 And just recently, we’ve introduced to the rental car segment the ability to filter by electric/hybrid vehicle, making it easy for travelers to find greener ground options.